simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 #### Save Your Work Thusfar

 We have a simple scene with only one skybox, and its a good time to save this scene.
 Just as before, Save this into its own folder, with a sensible name in the folder called `editor-projects`.
 I jsut called mine `Space-Scene`.
-Your entireproject directorys tructure thusfar will look (probably) like this:
+Your entire project directory structure thus far will look (probably) like this:

 ```bash